nckstwrt/Chaos/README.md

 # Chaos: The Battle of Wizards — C# Port

-A faithful port of Julian Gollop's classic 1985 ZX Spectrum game.
+A hopefully faithful port of Julian Gollop's classic 1985 ZX Spectrum game using Claude.ai to do the heavy lifting.
 All creature stats and spell data verified against the original Z80 binary.

 ## Building & Running